kolkhis/prolug-coursework/automation-engineering/unit3/u3lab.md

   ```

 - Note: Modify with vi or vim.
 Can you make this show the lowest 10 items, ordered by magnitude?
-    - Can change the sort functionality to not sort in reverse in order to
+    - **Answer:** Can change the sort functionality to not sort in reverse in order to
       print lowest magnitudes
       ```python
       earthquakes.sort(reverse=False, key=lambda x: x[0])
       ```

 - Can you generate a python script that parses the /root/users.csv file?
 (What resources might you use to do this?)
-    - A very simple script I wrote to simply print the data in a structured
+    - **Answer:** A very simple script I wrote to simply print the data in a structured
       format:
       ```python
       #!/usr/bin/python3